Monday, January 07, 2019

 Bandon Hill cemetery, Wallington

 Early last month I made a small pilgrimage to the municipal cemetery covering the broad summit of Bandon Hill, near Wallington in Surrey.
-December had descended on London's southern fringe: the last leaves scuttered under low blustery cloud; to the east, high-rise Croydon brooded like Mordor, while the new towers in Sutton loomed in credible imitation in the west.
+December had descended on London’s southern fringe: the last leaves scuttered under low blustery cloud; to the east, like Mordor, brooded high-rise Croydon, while to the west the new towers in Sutton loomed in credible imitation.

 Samuel Coleridge-Taylor (1905)